-The Capital Pathway forms a key component of the region's broader active mobility network, including on-road cycling routes, municipal multiuse pathways, trails and pedestrian infrastructure such as walkways and sidewalks.
-The pathway network also intersects with numerous local trails and walkways, including hiking trails in Gatineau Park and the Greenbelt, and walkways through Capital parks and green spaces.
-Physical connections between the pathways and complementary municipal infrastructure are crucial to provide an integrated, coherent and seamless user experience.
+The Capital Pathway forms a key component of the region's broader active mobility network, including on-road cycling routes, municipal multi-use pathways, trails and pedestrian infrastructure such as walkways and sidewalks.
+The Capital Pathway also intersects with numerous local trails and walkways, including hiking trails in Gatineau Park and the Greenbelt, and walkways through Capital parks and green spaces.
+Physical connections between the Capital Pathway and complementary municipal infrastructure are crucial to provide an integrated, coherent and seamless user experience.

-- Develop design and signage standards for junction points with municipal networks, in collaboration with local municipalities. - B. Develop best practices for the connections to rapid transit stations, in cooperation with local municipalities.
+- A. Develop design standards for junction points with municipal networks. - B. Develop agreements with local municipalities to formalize protocols for the integration and management of pathway and associated infrastructure at junction points. - C. Develop policies for the connections to rapid transit stations in cooperation with the municipalities.